Connect With Us

 If you have ever suffered from a gout attack, a sudden and extremely painful inflammation of one or more joints in your foot, you may be surprised to find that one of the ways to manage symptoms and prevent future attacks is to modify your diet.
 Gout is caused by a buildup of a substance called uric acid in the bloodstream.
 This substance can crystallize and become lodged in a joint, leading to intense pain, swelling, and inflammation.
 Left untreated, repeated gout attacks can permanently damage the affected joints, causing chronic pain and restricting their range of motion.
 Purines are chemical compounds naturally found in certain foods.
 In the body, purines get converted to uric acid.
 When there are too many purines, they can create excess uric acid that builds up in the body, increasing your risk of having a gout attack.
 By avoiding foods and drinks with large amounts of purine, you may be able to lower your risk of gout.
 Foods to avoid include red and organ meats, certain types of seafood, highly processed or sugary foods, and yeast.
 You should also avoid drinking sugary or alcoholic beverages.
 For more information about the relationship between your diet and your foot health, please consult with a podiatrist.

 Gout is a painful condition that can be treated.
-If you are seeking treatment, contact one of our podiatrists from Advanced Podiatry Associates.
-Our doctors will treat your foot and ankle needs.
+If you are seeking treatment, contact David A. Edmonds, DPM from Advanced Podiatry Associates.
+Our doctor will treat your foot and ankle needs.

 What Is Gout?